ML Two

 -- Pix2Pix with an interactive demo

--- a recent DragGAN for image editting in another special way
+-- a recent DragGAN for unconventional image editting

 What can GAN models do? just to name a few